jamieguerrero/lucytumolo-gatsby/src/pages/testimonials/index.md

 ---
 templateKey: testimonial-page
-title: Testimonials
+title: Atsuko Kitayama
-heroImage: /img/good-vibes.jpg
-testimonialTitle: More Testimonials
+testimonialImage: /img/lucy-dog.jpg
 ---
 It was like love at first site.
 Once getting Lucy's massage, that's it!
 No one else out there.
 I've been her client for more than 5 years.
 Lucy is a first